 - Try to eat smaller meals throughout the day

 - Eat healthy snacks to curb hunger and cravings

 - Diabetes—Taking care of your diabetes when you are away from home

 - Heart disease—Traveling with heart disease

-- Pack your medications.
+- Pack your medications in your carry-on so you have them if your luggage gets lost.
 Get them refilled before you leave so you will not run out.
 Find more information here.

-Travel Advice and Travel Tips ( multiple pages).
+Travel advice and travel tips.
 Travel Sense website.
 Available at: http://www.travelsense.org/tips/index.cfm.
-Accessed November 16, 2012.
+Accessed October 27, 2014.

-Traveler Information.
+Traveler information.
 Transportation Security Administration website.
 Available at: http://www.tsa.gov/traveler-information.
-Accessed November 16, 2012.
+Accessed October 27, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Copyright © EBSCO Publishing